Has Your C-suite a Rosy View of Org. Reality?

 Performance and transformation became mutually dependent during the pandemic.
 Organizations that had been toying with digitization became committed advocates overnight.
 Those who had commuted all their lives suddenly found themselves working from home.
 The speed of these transformations revealed just what was possible.
 Transformation didn’t have to happen at a snail’s pace, it could also be turbo-like!

 Moreover, these transformations did not happen because of a high-profile transformation initiative driven by corporate senior management.
-They did not require high profile launch events or even marketing slogans.
-They occurred right across the organization bottom to top (as well as top to bottom).
+They did not require high-profile launch events or even marketing slogans.
+They occurred right across the organization from bottom to top (as well as top to bottom).

-Unfortunately, when it comes to the marriage of performance and transformation the honeymoon was short-lived.
-The present market environment (with pressure on short term performance) threatens once again to push performance and transformation apart.
+Unfortunately, the honeymoon was short-lived when it comes to the marriage of performance and transformation.
+The present market environment (with pressure on short-term performance) threatens to push performance and transformation apart once again.
 The danger is that it becomes performance versus transformation.

 Slowing growth and uncertainty can pit performance against transformation.
-With pressure on performance, leaders struggle to look beyond meeting then number this quarter and the next.
+With pressure on performance, leaders need help to look beyond meeting the number this quarter and the next.

-Budget cuts and resource scarcity put longer term transformational projects and initiatives are at risk.
-Naturally, projects with a fast payback going to the top of the agenda.
-Investing in the longer term, isn’t easy when short term performance is under pressure.
+Budget cuts and resource scarcity put longer-term transformational projects and initiatives at risk—naturally, projects with a fast payback are going to the top of the agenda.
+Investing in the longer term isn't easy when short-term performance is under pressure.

 Executives are under more pressure than ever.
 There is a prevailing level of busyness and urgency within many organizations.
 Increasingly, the scarcest resource is time and attention.

 Caught up in the busyness of the day to day – the endless procession of meetings, emails, etc. – there is little time to think, much less to think strategically.
 Leaders may find themselves working on strategic initiatives ‘at the corner of their desk’ – struggling to find an uninterrupted hour here and there to devote to them.